lynx-infra/tools-shared/README.md

 tools-shared has built-in default configurations.
 To meet your needs, you can manually provide a configuration file named tools-shared.yml in the root directory of the repository to override the default configurations.

 You can continue to check the detailed configuration information [here](./docs/README_CONFIGURATION.md).

+### Contributing Guide
+We welcome you to join and become a member of tools-shared Authors.
+It's people like you that make this project great.

+Please refer to our [contributing guide](CONTRIBUTING.md) for details.

 ## [License]
 tools-shared is Apache licensed, as found in the [LICENSE](LICENSE) file.